Lauricenia/Unit3_Repo/CRITERIAS/CRITERIA_A.md

 --------------

 These are the measurable outcomes based on the 2nd interaction in the appendix : Clients approval of success of criteria.
+1. The user can register
+1. The user can log into the application
+1. The user can exit(log out) the application
 1. The program shows the last location of the piece of clothes
+1. The program allows the user to save changes
-1. The program allows the user to get location of the clothes by inputting in a search bar cloth piece description
+1. The program allows the user to search for an item by inputting a key word in the search bar
 1. The program allows the user to insert new clothes
+1. The program allows the user to revert unwanted changes
-1. The program gives a alert to the user when the clothes are not in the room for a long time
+1. The program allows the user to edit tables data

-Reference
+References
 ------------

 Rongala, Arvind.
 “Benefits of Python over Other Programming Languages.”
 Invensis Technologies, 6 Apr.
 2018, www.invensis.net/blog/it/benefits-of-python-over-other-programming-languages/.
 [1]